MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/seamless-login.md

 ---
-title: Seamless Login Using Identity Token
+title: Seamless login using identity token
 description: How to do seamless login with identity token
 ---